Tempo Urban Kitchen is a Taste Sensation

 Chef Sal presented Slow Cooked Short Ribs to us.
 “Vegan Caviar” a.k.a. mustard seeds topped the ribs.
 Pickled carrots wrapped in New York Style Serrano Ham accompanied the ribs.
 Many diners could not decide what was better…the short ribs or the carrots.

-A Hickory Smoked Old Fashioned was a special before dessert treat.
+A Hickory Smoked Old Fashioned was the special before dessert treat.

 Prepared tableside is our incredible dessert.
 Liquid nitrogen, a Kitchen Aid and lots of hand cranking are key to this process that offers us Ginger Infused Ice Cream.